 Diverse Career Opportunities:

 Non-clinical roles open up diverse career paths for primary care physicians beyond traditional patient care settings.
-They can explore roles in administration, healthcare consulting, pharmaceuticals, medical writing, medical education, healthcare technology, and more.
+As a result, they can explore opportunities in administration, healthcare consulting, pharmaceuticals, medical writing, medical education, healthcare technology, and more.

 Work-Life Balance: